 Use the field at the bottom right of the pattern to change the pattern length.

-This setting also affects the MIDI drag and drop feature, because ChordPotion will create a new data section for each used channel.
+This setting also affects the MIDI drag and drop feature, because ChordPotion will create a new data section for each channel.
 This way you can drag and drop the recorded notes to multiple DAW strips right away.

 When you load a preset where all channels are set to "1", ChordPotion will keep the channel settings as they were before you opened the new preset.
 This way you can test different presets without setting up a more complex channel routing each time.
 If the new preset contains a more complex routing itself, the preset routing will overwrite the current routing.

-Please note: The "channel" feature is pretty easy to setup inside ChordPotion.
+Please note: The "channel" feature is pretty easy to set up inside ChordPotion.
 However, routing the output notes to different synthesizers might require some advanced knowledge of your DAW.
 Please consult the manual of your DAW to find out how you can achieve this.

 FeelYourSound also maintains a page where you can find setup tips for different DAWs.